-- 1. To satisfy a prerequisite that requires a minimum grade of B - 2.
-For courses that may count toward the requirements of the student's major
+- 1. To satisfy a prerequisite that requires a minimum grade of B - For courses that may count toward the requirements of the student's major, minor or certificate program

 Under the pass/fail grade option, students would have grades reported as either.